We’ve already previously put together a guide on the pros and cons of recycling in general.

 It’s certainly not the only solution or the key solution for all the different types of plastic and plastic products that become waste

-There’s certainly some pros to recycling plastic – such as creating jobs, there being good demand in some locations, and the fact that there’s potential ways to improve plastic recycling … just as a few examples
+Like using plastic as a material in general has it’s pros and cons, there’s certainly some pros to recycling plastic as a waste management method – such as creating jobs, there being good demand in some locations, and the fact that there’s potential ways to improve plastic recycling … just as a few examples

 Plastic in general also can’t be recycled infinitely like some metals for example, so, there’s an argument to be made that recycling plastic can only delay it ending up getting recycled or incinerated anyway

 A bigger and more multi layered approach is needed than just recycling if we want to address plastic waste issues seriously